DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

     BinaryImage.ContentBytes = webClient.DownloadData(url);
 ```

-However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, “c:\...\App_Data\ConfidentialImages\...”), which allows a malefactor to gain access to confidential files (such as web.config, the App_Data folder or other files and folders with nonpublic content).
+However, this is unsafe because the WebClient can accept a path to a local resource on the server (for example, `c:\...\App_Data\ConfidentialImages\...`), which allows a malefactor to gain access to confidential files (such as *web.config*, the *App_Data* folder or other files and folders with nonpublic content).

-To mitigate this vulnerability, use HttpWebRequest:
+To mitigate this vulnerability, use `HttpWebRequest`:

 ```cs
 HttpWebRequest request = (HttpWebRequest)WebRequest.Create(url);